Trusted legal advice since 1733

 • Why Choose Us?

-We are widely acknowledged as one of the Thames Valley’s leading firms of Commercial Property solicitors, with conveniently located offices in Reading, Henley-on-Thames and Wokingham.
+We are widely acknowledged as one of the leading firms of Commercial Property & Planning solicitors in the Thames Valley, with conveniently located offices in Reading, Henley-on-Thames and Wokingham.

 Listening carefully to our clients’ needs and aims, we are committed to providing you with clear, practical, commercially focused and effective legal advice, a responsive and highly personal service and, crucially, value for money.

-Our established relationships and experience in working with lenders and other leading firms, including agents, surveyors and other solicitors, can help to minimise the likelihood and impact of any unforeseen issues or costly delays.
+Our established relationships and experience in working with banks and lenders and other leading firms, including property agents, surveyors, architects, planning consultants and other solicitors, can help to minimise the likelihood and impact of any unforeseen issues or costly delays.

-You can rely on our specialist expertise in areas other than Commercial Property, ranging from Planning & Environmental Law to Residential Property and Dispute Resolution, if needed.
+You can rely on our firm's specialist expertise in other areas of law if needed.

 “Blandy & Blandy’s excellent team is responsive, commercial and prepared to roll up their sleeves.”